IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: Limitations

 \subsection{Regulatory Limitations}

-Few countries have regulations that guide the use of AI in healthcare settings.
-An additional hurdle that may impact the integration of ACIPS is the lack of regulatory structures in many countries outlining the use of AI in healthcare and other contexts.
-With no prior guide to the use of AI, it is unclear if hospitals and clinics would wholly welcome ACIPS.
-However, this lack of regulation may benefit the ACIPS framework and lead to its widespread adoption within healthcare facilities and in medical school curricula.
-We find that ACIPS has the potential to bridge these policy gaps and could inform policy making in this context.
+While AI and data protection regulation have advanced rapidly over the past decade \cite{butcher2019state, png2022tensions, okolo2023responsible, kak2020global, schmitt2022mapping}, few countries have formally enacted regulations that guide the use of AI in healthcare settings \cite{morley2022governing, vokinger2021regulating}.
+With this in mind, an additional hurdle that may impact the integration of IAC is the lack of regulatory structures in many countries outlining the use of AI in healthcare and other contexts.
+With no prior guide that governs the use of AI, it is unclear how IAC would complement existing incentive structures for hospitals and clinics to leverage the principles of our framework.
+However, this lack of regulation may benefit the IAC framework by impacting future medical school curricula and facility-specific healthcare AI guidelines.
+We also find that IAC has the potential to bridge these policy gaps and could inform policy-making in this context.